mishmanners/job-search-website/README.md

 This project is a basic static website designed to help users search for available job opportunities.
 It features a search bar that allows users to filter job listings based on their criteria.

+Made for Rayin for the Brisbane AI Hack Day as a demo.

 ## Project Structure

 ```